rOpenGov/rogtemplate/README.md

 case you chose to deploy in that way) and deploy the website via *YOUR_GITHUB_REPO>Settings>GitHub Pages*.

+Please note: it may take 24 hours or more before your website is updated.

 ## Extras

 We provide also some additional extra functions for creating badges and